 Missouri River Guided Canoe Trips

 We believe guided trips should be safe, fun, and plush.
-Guided river trips offer the perfect opportunity to bond with and enjoy, family and friends (both old and new) without the housekeeping and cooking.
+Guided river trips offer the perfect opportunity to bond with and enjoy family and friends (both old and new) without the housekeeping and cooking.
 When folks tell us after the trip that they just had one of the best times of their lives, we really take it to heart.
 To provide that kind of experience for people is very satisfying indeed.

 Lunches take place in select shaded spots along the river and are designed to be refreshing social occasions with lots of fresh fruit and salads, such as our famous curry chicken salad.
 We also provide lots of ice cold drinks and home baked goodies.
-When we arrive at camp we serve appetizers such as a goat cheese with homemade red pepper jelly with crackers as you relax with a cold drink, take a swim, or read a volume from the river library and relax in the shade of a cottonwood tree.
+When we arrive at camp, we serve appetizers like goat cheese with homemade red pepper jelly and crackers as you relax with a cold drink, take a swim, or read a volume from the river library and relax in the shade of a cottonwood tree.
 Dinners are served around seven, with careful attention to detail.
 Delicious entrees include grilled champagne salmon or dutch oven chicken and dumplings.
 Fresh salads and local produce along with creative desserts like our famous rum cake or dutch oven peach cobbler round out the menu.

 With the long daylight hours of high summer, we will have plenty of time for an evening hike to view the sun setting on our river camp and the watch the wildlife beginning to stir around us.
 As darkness falls and the sky fills with a million stars, we’ll sit around the fire and enjoy easy conversation between new friends, until tired and happy campers turn in.

 Birds awake us at daybreak and the aroma of fresh coffee and sagebrush drifts into your tent.
-Your guide hands you a cup of coffee while another points out a pelican gliding by… and another day begins.
-After a breakfast of french toast with strawberries and Canadian bacon we’re off for a hike into the “White Cliffs”.
+One guide hands you a cup of coffee while another points out a pelican gliding by… and another day begins.
+After a breakfast of French toast with strawberries and Canadian bacon we’re off for a hike into the “White Cliffs”.
 When you return to camp, lunch will be ready, and the canoes have been packed for the day’s paddle.
 This will be your life for the next few days as you reconnect with a way of travel and exploration that will leave you rejuvenated and energized at the same time.